-We first explore soundness of the workflow, and then focus on the quantum stage.
+We first explore soundness of the entire workflow and then of the quantum stage.
 We use simulators with standard configuration.

 \myparagraph{Soundness of end-to-end workflow} We process all positive T\&B query pairs from Figure~\ref{fig:tb_total} with our 3-stage workflow.
 This includes problems that are trivial to start with, that become trivial after simplification, and that cannot be solved, as the degree of the polynomial is too high for annealing or where the number of qubits exceeds the simulator capabilities.
-We measure solution probabilities and therefore only consider the positive query pairs.
+We measure solution probabilities, and therefore only consider the positive query pairs.

 We distinguish two evaluation paths.
-First, we configure annealing as preferred solver and deviate from the workflow in Figure~\ref{fig:workflow}: If the polynomial degree is greater two, we return that the problem instance could not be solved (rather than defaulting to QAOA).
-Second, we configure QAOA as preferred solver.
+For the first, we configure annealing as preferred solver and deviate from the workflow in Figure~\ref{fig:workflow}: For polynomial degree greater two, we return that the problem instance could not be solved (rather than defaulting to QAOA).
+For the second, we configure QAOA as preferred solver.

 \myparagraph{Results} Figure~\ref{fig:solution_probabilities} visualizes the results.
 The plots~(a) and~(b) show annealing with simplification disabled/enabled.
 Likewise, the plots~(c) and~(d) show QAOA with simplification disabled/enabled.